bonniee/strangeloop-workshop/README.md

 Hey!
 If you're reading this, you've probably signed up for my workshop at Strangeloop.
 Nice.

-You **don't** need to clone this repository for the workshop, but this README contains the instructions and the reference "solutions".
-Because the exercises are fairly open-ended, don't take the solutions too seriously.
+You **don't** need to clone this repository for the workshop, but this README contains the instructions and the reference solutions.

 # Setup